Completely Randomized Design with More than One Treatment Factor

 for exercise is 55.35 on 2 and 36 degrees of

 freedom for exercise and residuals respectively.
-The p-value is high at
+The p-value is very low

-0 and so exercise is not significant.
+and so exercise is significant.
 Finally, we move up to the row

 containing DrugDose